Current Management Committee elected Friday 20 May 2011:

 • Experience of being on a Committee

 All committees need people with a mixture of skills to be able to meet their responsibilities.
 Many people choose to get involved because they want to give something back to their local community or support a good cause as well as recognising that committee work can bring benefits to the individual.
-Once meeting every month is all that is required.
+One meeting every month is all that is required.

-Make a Free Website with Yola.
+Make a free website with Yola